telefonicaid/netphony-topology/README.md

 - Supports network-protocols 1.3.2 (chages in reading as_path were needed)
 - Update to support reading multiple AS_PATH
 - Topology Module added
-- Export via RESCONF with COP model
+- Topology Module: Export via RESCONF with COP model
-- Export via RESTCONF with IETF model (nodes only)
+- Topology Module: Export via RESTCONF with IETF model (nodes only)
+- Topology Module: Export via UNIFY model
+- Topology Module: Import via XML
+- Topology Module: Import/Export via BGP-LS

 ## Traffic Engineering Database

 The traffic Engineering Database (TED) is a collection of nodes and links, each of them with Traffic Engineering Attributes.
 The TED has as an attribute a domain identifier and a network layer.

 ## Compilation and use